Expensify/App/contributingGuides/ACCESSIBILITY.md

 ### Base Components

 - **GenericPressable**: A basic pressable component with generic functionality.
-It should be used in case of creating a new, custom pressable component rather than using it directly.
+It should generally only be used to creating a new, custom pressable components.
+Avoid using it directly.

 - **PressableWithFeedback**: A pressable component that provides standarised visual and haptic feedback upon pressing.